-BLACKSBURG, Va. — Former Penn State head coach James Franklin is finalizing a deal with Virginia Tech to become the next football coach for the Hokies, according to reports.
+BLACKSBURG, Va. — Former Penn State head coach James Franklin was announced as the Hokies' next football coach on Monday.

 The news was first reported by ESPN senior writer Pete Thamel on Monday afternoon.